slashtechno/simple-nas/SETUP_GUIDE.md

 Follow the login link.

-### 3.2 Enable Funnel (After Caddy Starts)
+### 3.2 Enable Funnel (Copyparty-only)

-**Important:** Enable Funnel AFTER starting Caddy in Part 5, not now.
+**Important:** Enable Funnel AFTER starting Copyparty, not now.
 Skip this step for now and return to it after Part 5.1.

-**Funnel only supports ports 443, 8443, 10000.** We use Caddy on port 443 to route all services.
+**Funnel only supports ports 443, 8443, 10000.** We expose Copyparty on port 443 for Funnel.

 ```bash
 # Run this AFTER docker compose up in Part 5.1